jan-moravec/Find-Shortest-Path-Between-Multiple-Stops-in-Prague/README.md

 ## What to Improve

- Currently even some exotic connections and stops are included.
-I have to add a filter only for common day-time connections.
+<s>Currently even some exotic connections and stops are included.
+I have to add a filter only for common day-time connections.</s>

- The time needed to transfer between connections is not included.
+<s>The time needed to transfer between connections is not included.</s>

+All is done!
+The number of transfers algorithm is just a afterthought, so it does not fit into the design.
+But it works.

 ## Final Thoughts

+It is still just only a estimate and simulation.
+But the results seems legit.
+What is ironic is that for me and my friends the best place to meet is right in the center (shocking).

-Now all remains is to select a good pub.
+Now all that remains is to select a good pub.
 Cheers :-).